mariomac/pipes/docs/tutorial/b-highlevel/05-codecs/README.md

 # Tutorial 03: Coder/Decoders (Codecs)

+> ⚠️ This document is outdated and the code examples could not compile in a
+> recent version of Pipes.
+Stay tuned for a newer version

 Using the **low-level Node API**, let's create a start node that generates integers and a terminal node that accepts strings: